 Garage conversion: Where do I start?

-As we enter a second lockdown, garage conversions continue to be an appealing option for homeowners.
+As restrictions start to ease, garage conversions continue to be an appealing option for homeowners.
 Not only are they an easy and cost-effective way to create liveable space, but they can also add up to 20% to the value of your home.
 Here's what to consider including costs, design and

 Should I convert my garage?